A visitor's guide to Queen Victoria Market

 Then head straight for the fresh produce.
 Do a circuit of the Meat and Fish Hall, the Dairy Produce Hall, and the historic fruit and veg sheds for the full market experience.
 Many of the family-run stalls have been serving Melburnians for generations.
 Stop for a chat and a sample.

 The Dairy Produce Hall is an emporium of all things smoked, cured, pickled, brined, and aged.
 Pick up spices, dips, and cheeses, to pastries and charcuterie for your basket.
 The Epicurean, The Corner Larder, and Curds and Whey are a cheese-lover's dream.
-Get your antipasto at Dianne’s Delights and try international treats from the Hellenic and Polish Delis.
-The croissants at M&G Caiafa are a hit with early risers, but be quick.
+Get your antipasto at Dianne’s Delights and try international treats from the Hellenic and Polish Delis or the French Shop.
+The freshly baked croissants at M&G Caiafa are a hit with early risers.
 Peckish?
 Grab cheese and spinach borek and spicy grilled bratwurst.

 Shop the sheds